Naomi Simson is an entrepreneur who hosts the popular Shark Tank Australia. But she was also a business owner with a problem.

 RedBalloon was spending more than $45,000 per month on retainers for several ad agencies.
 The company had little transparency into what these agencies were doing, but Simson did know she was paying $50 or more per customer acquisition.

 “It was just not sustainable,” she says.
 “We were being held to ransom.”

 In desperation, Simson and her team researched potential solutions to the problem.
-They stumbled upon artificial intelligence.
+They stumbled upon AI in advertising.

 Getting More Out of Ads with AI

 The biggest pain point RedBalloon had was paid advertising.
 Paid was a major acquisition channel, but the company wasn’t very good at it.